AI4EOSC/.github/profile/README.md

-Welcome to the main [AI4EOSC](https://ai4eosc.eu/) GitHub organization.
+Welcome to the [AI4OS](https://ai4eo.eu/) GitHub organization.
+This organization contains all the software repositories that form the AI4OS software stack.

+AI4OS is powering the [AI4EOSC platform](https://dashboard.cloud.ai4eosc.eu/)
+or the [iMagine platform](https://dashboard.cloud.imagine-ai.eu/) among others and can be tailored to build specific AI platforms for scientific communities.

 ## Other GithHub organizations